comunidadrubymx/comunidadrubymx.github.io/src/home.en.md

 {% if site.upcoming_event %}

-Tech Mahindra Guadalajara
+Apex Systems Guadalajara

-August 17th, 2023
+September 21st, 2023

 All details in the [events](/en/events) section